ALL 9 TUTORIAL APPENDICES IN FULL:

 EXAMPLE 5: Add a transparent overlay – such as text or a logo – on top of a video:

 ffmpeg -i input.MP4 -i overlay.png -filter_complex "[0:v][1:v] overlay=0:0" -c:v libx264 -crf 23 -c:a copy output.MP4

 NOTE: The “overlay.png” file must be a transparent PNG file (with alpha channel) that includes your text or logo.
 This can be created with any standard image-manipulation program like GIMP or Photoshop.
+The dimensions of the overlay image should obviously be the same as the video's resolution.
 Also, in this particular example, the inputted MP4 video is assumed to have a proper sound track that can simply be copied over without re-encoding.
-If the sound does require encoding, simply change “-c:a copy” to “-c:a libfdk_aac -b:a 128k”.
+If the sound requires encoding, simply change “-c:a copy” to “-c:a libfdk_aac -b:a 128k”.

 EXAMPLE 6: Use the hardware-accelerated H.264 encoder to convert an AVI into an MP4:

 ffmpeg -i input.AVI -c:v h264_omx -b:v 4500k -c:a copy output.MP4